kiril-u/cv/README.md

 # [Kiril's Resume 2021](https://github.com/kiril-u/kiril-resume-2021)

+A template based on my previous resume.
-My actual resume and a template written in XeLaTeX.
-Template files may be used for either/both LTR and RTL languages.
+It has full support for both LTR and RTL languages.
 Usage is permitted under the guidelines and requirements of LPPL 1.3c.
+I've drastically changed my resume since and I plan to archive this repository soon.

 ## Resume Structure